underscoreio/essential-scala/src/pages/collections/random-data.md

 Implement this.

 <div class="solution">
-We're now using the full power of `flatMap` to make decisions in our code that are dependent on what has happened before.
+We're now using the full power of `flatMap` and `map` (via our for comprehension) to make decisions in our code that are dependent on what has happened before.

 ```tut:book:silent
 def verbsFor(subject: String): List[String] =